Panitumumab (Vectibix®)

 Nail and Skin Changes

-Panitumumab has some unique nail and skin side effects that you may develop.
-Patients may develop a rash.
+Panitumumab can cause some unique nail and skin side effects.
+You may develop a rash.
 This rash can be serious.
-Be sure to notify your provider of any skin changes you develop, as these can become severe.
+Be sure to tell your provider of any skin changes you notice, as these can become severe.
 While this rash may look like acne, it is not, and should not be treated with acne medications.
 The rash may appear red, swollen, crusty, dry, and feel sore.
-You may also develop very dry skin, which may crack, be itchy or become flaky or scaly.
-The rash typically starts in the first week of treatment but can occur at any time during treatment.
-Tips for managing your skin include:
+You may also develop very dry skin, which may crack, itch, or become flaky or scaly.
+The rash often starts in the first week of treatment but can happen at any time during treatment.
+Tips for nail and skin care include:

-- Notify your healthcare team if you develop a rash, as they can provide suggestions to manage the rash and/or prescribe a topical medication to apply to the rash or an oral medication.
+• Call your healthcare team if you notice a rash, as they can give suggestions to manage the rash and/or prescribe medication to apply to the rash or medication you can take by mouth.

-- Don't bite your nails or cuticles or cut the cuticles.
+• Don't bite your nails or cuticles.
+Don't cut the cuticles.

 Fatigue